Maximilian-Seitz/ExDemonKing/chapters/Chapter_1.md

 Stiff movements brought me to my feet.
 Swaying slightly, I press onto my wound, turning towards the darkness.
 Another obstacle I hadn't taken into account.
-With me was nether bag nor weapon.
+With me was neither bag nor weapon.
 The plan was, after all, for me to die.

 The only things on me was what I wore.